josephhainline/JHPrimeNumberViewer/README.md

 JHPrimeNumberViewer
 ===================

 Test Driven Development pairing exercise.
-Goal is to create a prime number generator, and display the prime numbers in a table view.
+The goal: create a prime number generator via TDD and display the prime numbers in a table view.

 Project starts with a single model test, and many others commented out.
 Workflow:

 1. Make the test pass as simply as you can.
 2. Refactor code (if desired).
 3. Uncomment the next test.